Burrito Pie is perfect for Cinco de Mayo (or any other day)

 - 2 cups shredded cheese Mexican or cheddar

 - In a large skillet, cook the beef on medium heat until browned through.
 Add salsa and taco seasoning, reduce heat to low.
 Cook for 10-15 minutes, or until heated through and liquid is reduced.
+Preheat Oven to 350F.

-- Line a 8×8 baking pan with parchment paper.
+- Line a 8x8 baking pan with parchment paper.
 Spread about 2-3 tablespoons of refried beans on a tortilla, then place this bean side down in one corner of the lined pan.
 Repeat with 3-4 more tortillas to completely layer the pan.

 - Add half of the meat mixture to the pan and spread out evenly to fill the pan.